iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

 And we are done!
 Click [here](https://github.com/iamshadmirza/react-native-design-system/blob/master/src/CircularProgressBar/CircularProgressBar.js) to view source code used in this tutorial.
 I hope you had fun learning animation with react native.
 Happy coding!

 > This component was created by [Ankeet Maini](https://twitter.com/ankeetmaini).
-For full repo with typescript, head over to: https://github.com/ankeetmaini/rn-animation-circular-progress.
+For full repo with TypeScript, head over to: https://github.com/ankeetmaini/rn-animation-circular-progress.